-This is one of the hundreds of wonderful and meaningful stories that I’ve been told as to why radio remains the most practical and important communication medium right across Africa.
+This is one of the hundreds of wonderful and meaningful stories that we’ve been told as to why radio remains the most practical and important communication medium right across Africa.
 And for community radio it’s even more so.
 Although there are many here are our top 6 reasons why community radio remains both a vital personal and mass communication medium for information and social justice.

-- It informs people on what’s going on in their own village or location, not just in the capital city or another country.
-A farmer in northern Mozambique told me that she doesn’t care what’s going on in Maputo, she’s never been there.
+It informs people on what’s going on in their own community, not just in the capital city or another country.
+A farmer in northern Mozambique told us that she doesn’t care what’s going on in Maputo, she’s never been there.

-- People want programmes – whether it’s news, chat shows, music, sports or announcements – in their own language.
-Secondary school learners in Schoemansdal, which is near the Swaziland border in South Africa, spoke to me about listening each week to death announcements on the radio.
+People want programmes – whether it’s news, chat shows, music, sports or announcements – in their own language.
+Secondary school learners in Schoemansdal, a border town with Swaziland in South Africa, spoke to us about listening each week to death announcements on the radio.
 This is an area with more than 25% HIV/AIDS prevalence.

-- It helps build a sense of community, giving a voice to the voiceless.
+It helps build a sense of community, giving a voice to the voiceless.
 Listeners are empowered to express their point of view on what matters to them.
-In the Dadaab refugee camps, women’s listening groups would call the local station stimulating debate on controversial topics in Somali culture like female genital mutilation, early marriage and women’s rights – all social justice issues.
+In Kenya’s Dadaab refugee camps, for example, women’s listening groups call the local station stimulating debate on controversial topics in Somali culture like female genital mutilation, early marriage, violence against women and women’s rights – all social justice issues.

-Anyone with interest can get involved in the station’s content, making audience participants in their own communication network.
-Local people become board members, managers, technicians or even journalists.
-In Chikuni, Zambia, local agroforestry expert, Boniface Hangala, has created and narrates radio programmes for farmers.
+Anyone with interest can get involved in the station’s activities.
+Local people become board members, managers, technicians, admin support or even journalists.
+In Chikuni, Zambia, local agroforestry expert, Boniface Hangala, created and narrates radio programmes for farmers.
 He advises them on conservation farming practices like natural pesticides, crop rotation, tree planning to stave off erosion and warning of climate disruptions that could impact rural livelihoods.
 Listeners know his voice and trust what he as to say.

 It preserves local culture and traditions.
-In rural Kwa-Zulu Natal, South Africa, a community station broadcasts a programme “Voices of the Ancestors” in which grandmothers and grandfathers tell stories of their Zulu ancestors and pass along traditional wisdom.
-In an area with a disproportionately high number of orphaned children, a programme like this helps them understand and value their cultural identity.
+In rural Kwa-Zulu Natal, South Africa, a community station broadcasts a programme “Voices of the Ancestors”.
+Grandmothers and grandfathers tell stories of their Zulu ancestors and pass along traditional wisdom.
+In an area with a disproportionately high number of orphaned children and vulnerable households, a programme like this helps them understand, value and take pride in their cultural identity.